 Yes.
 This includes questions about religion, race, or national origin, as well as plans such as whether or not the individual plans on having children.
 Additionally, an employer is unable to ask a potential candidate whether or not they have been involved with any type of union organization activities or strikes in the past.

 An individual who is sick or hurt may be entitled to vacation days, sick days, personal leave, or other types of days off if time off is needed.
-Even if the employee is not directly sick or injured but has a child, family member or spouse that is injured or seriously ill, he or she may is entitled to up to 12 weeks of unpaid leave.
+Even if the employee is not directly sick or injured but has a child, family member or spouse that is injured or seriously ill, he or she may be entitled to up to 12 weeks of unpaid leave.

 Possibly.
 It is not illegal for an employer to do this, however if it based on factors such as gender, age, race or national origin, this can be considered illegal under state and federal anti-discrimination laws.